ikws4/ldtk2defold/README.md

 -- when the LDTK Layout is set to Horizontal or Vertical, this value is used to offset the levels config.lvl_offsets = 48

+-- scalar value to seperate each layer config.layer_scalar = 0.0001

 -- assigns a gameobject to an entity.
 The key is the entity name and the value is the gameobject name -- example: to create a reference for entitiy player -- config.entities = { ['Player'] = '/example/gameobjects/player.go', }